The Posies: Major label years (1989–1997)

 In late 1989 the band signed to new Geffen Records imprint DGC Records.
 They chose John Leckie to produce their first album for the label and Dear 23 was released in August 1990.
 "Golden Blunders" reached No. 17 on the U.S. Modern Rock charts.
 Ringo Starr covered the song for his 1992 album Time Takes Time.

 In early 1992, they began recording their third album with Don Fleming.
 After completing what they thought was their new album with the title Eclipse, Geffen sent them back to the studio in the latter part of the year to record a few "hits".
 Dave Fox joined to play bass for the last of the "Hit Sessions" and the name then changed to Frosting On The Beater and was released in April 1993.
-Leadoff track "Dream All Day" enjoyed some success on U.S. MTV and alternative radio, becoming their biggest hit (#4 on the Modern Rock Tracks chart), leading the band to an extensive tour of the U.S., Europe, and Japan.
+Leadoff track "Dream All Day" enjoyed some success on U.S. MTV and alternative radio, becoming their biggest hit (No. 4 on the Modern Rock Tracks chart), leading the band to an extensive tour of the U.S., Europe, and Japan.
 Fox left the band in 1994 to join the Seattle band Flop.
 Amazing Disgrace was released in May 1996.

-The Posies performed with Burt Bacharach on a recording of his song "What the World Needs Now Is Love," which was featured in the 1997 movie Austin Powers: International Man of Mystery.
+The Posies performed with Burt Bacharach on a recording of his song "What the World Needs Now Is Love", which was featured in the 1997 movie Austin Powers: International Man of Mystery.